 Call your auto insurance provider when possible to notify them of the accident and the details.
 This may also be a good time to review the details of your policy, such as coverage limits, deductible(s) and other relevant information.
 Maintain a centrally-located file with all related information about the accident.
 If you undergo medical treatment, retain any bills, diagnosis reports, medications prescribed etc. If you are physically unable to work or participate in routine activities, make detailed notes that you can refer to later on.

 Contact a Personal Injury Lawyer

 If there were moderate to severe injuries or property damage you will want to consult with a lawyer that is experienced in auto accident cases.
 Avoid accepting or responding to any settlement offers from other insurance companies prior to meeting with an attorney.
 In most cases, the lawyer will accept your case on a contingency basis, meaning that you do not have to pay “out of pocket” legal fees until you receive compensation such as from a settlement or verdict in the matter.
-An experienced injury attorney will advocate for your best interests and work to be sure you are treated fairly in accordance with the law.
+An experienced car injury attorney in Denver will advocate for your best interests and work to be sure you are treated fairly in accordance with the law.

 Above all, after a car accident, you want to make sure you and any other persons are safe.
 From that point forward, you can take other steps that will help secure compensation for you if your vehicle was damaged and/or you sustained any bodily injuries.
 If the latter is true, contact a personal injury lawyer as soon as possible to learn about your rights.